 There are thousands of cathedrals all over Europe.
 So many, that visiting one after another can get old… Fast.

-Today, the John Lennon Wall is covered in colorful graffiti, and for its important historical significance, it’s worth a visit and a few photos.
+Today, the John Lennon Wall is covered in colorful street art and graffiti, and for its important historical significance, it’s worth a visit and a few photos.

-You’ll find the vibrant wall just steps away from the Charles Bridge, on the Malá Strana side of Prague.
+You’ll find the vibrant John Lennon Wall just steps away from the Charles Bridge, on the Malá Strana side of Prague.

 One of Prague’s best-kept secrets is the beautiful Baroque-style Vrtba Garden.
-This garden is a peaceful oasis in the middle of bustling Prague, full of gorgeous sculptures, topiaries, vines, and sweeping views of Malá Strana.
+This garden is a peaceful oasis in the middle of bustling Prague, full of gorgeous sculptures, topiaries, vines, and sweeping views of Malá Strana and beyond.

 When you need a break from walking around, and simply want to relax for a bit, the Vrtba Garden is your place!